About the SACT data set

 All errors, including regimen mapping, must be resolved and the file must be submitted to the registry by this month |

-If a file becomes “Ready to Submit” at any point during this process, then we advise the NHS trust to submit the file as early as possible.
+If a file becomes “Ready to Submit” at any point during this process, then we advise the NHS Trust to submit the file as early as possible.

 The SACT data set Community